Domestic Violence

 Goals:

-2. Increase funding for comprehensive, statewide domestic violence response by 30% by 2030: state-sponsored strategic plan created and implementation begins by 2026 through Utah Victim Services Commission.
-[Metric forthcoming]
+3. Increase funding for comprehensive, statewide domestic violence response by 30% by 2030: a state-sponsored strategic plan should be created and then implementation begins by 2026 through Utah Victim Services Commission.
+[Metric Dashboard]

-3. Increase domestic violence focus at Utah Violence and Injury Prevention Program by 100% through establishment and full state funding of staff position and program.
+4. Increase domestic violence focus at the Utah Violence and Injury Prevention Program by 100% through establishment and full state funding of staff position and program.
+[Metric Dashboard]

-4. Increase state-level domestic violence data collection, coordination, and reporting by 100% through establishment and full state funding of a staff position and program.
-[Metric forthcoming]
+5. Increase state-level domestic violence data collection, coordination, and reporting by 100% through establishment and full state funding of a staff position and program.
+[Metric Dashboard]

 Partners